Expert sweepstakes casino analysts with 10+ years combined experience testing platforms, verifying payouts, and documenting industry practices.

 Sweepstakes Casino Disclaimer: Sweepstakes casinos operate legally in most US states under sweepstakes law.
 No purchase is necessary to play.
 You can obtain free Sweeps Coins through daily login bonuses, mail-in requests, and social media promotions.

-Eligibility: Must be 18+ (21+ in some states) to participate.
-Not available in Washington, Idaho, Montana, and Nevada.
+Eligibility: Must be 18+ (21+ in most states) to participate.
+Not available in 9 states including California, New York, and Washington.
 Additional restrictions may apply based on your location.

-Responsible Gaming: If you or someone you know has a gambling problem, call 1-800-GAMBLER.
+Responsible Gaming: If you or someone you know has a gambling problem, call 1-800-522-4700 (National Problem Gambling Helpline).
 Learn about responsible play.

-Affiliate Disclosure: Some links on this page are affiliate links.
-We may earn a commission if you sign up through our links, at no extra cost to you.
-This does not affect our editorial independence.
+Affiliate Disclosure: This page contains affiliate links.
+We may earn a commission at no extra cost to you.